saramcel/World_Weather_Analysis/README.md

 ## Deliverable 3: Create a Travel Itinerary Map
 Select 4 cities for a road trip from the map in Deliverable 2.
 Create a map with the directions to go from city to city, ending at the starting city.
 Then produce a map with marker information for just these cities.

-_Note:_ This is my second try at this repository--the first one needed to be deleted because I was not pushing from the command line and I ended up putting my config.py file out there.